If you aren’t uploading videos to Pinterest, NOW is the perfect time to start!

 Adding billing details

-Now that you have your Business account and billing details all set up, you're able to add video pins!
+Now that you have your Business account and billing details all set up, you're ready to add video pins!

 - File type: .mp4, .mov or .m4v